-Interrogation allows the user to see all contributing paths that have been routed to a selected buss.
+Routing Interrogate allows the user to see all contributing paths that have been routed to a selected buss.

 Set a wild assign panel on the surface to the SENDS-ROUTES Assign mode layout.
 The wild assign touchscreen then shows controls for routing the assigned path to the many destinations available, as shown here.
-Notice in the central title area at the top of the screen containing the text 'Press to interrogate'.
+Notice in the central title area at the top right of the screen containing the text 'Routing Interrogate'.
 Touching this area will switch the screen into interrogation mode as shown below.